 - Gather your team and identify how you can practice risk management.

+Practicing risk management is done by identifying and assessing risk factors that may arise from operations, decisions, and activities, then developing strategies to mitigate the risk accordingly.
 This is important since unforeseen risks can make projects stagnate for months.
 The entire team should be able to identify risks and the corresponding contingencies that should be made.

 Risks involving third parties require the most attention.
 External parties cannot be directly managed, especially when they are your clients.
-In some cases, however, Service Level Agreements can be reviewed to get to the bottom of the issue.
+In some cases, Service Level Agreements can be reviewed to get to the bottom of the issue.

 3. It is challenging to keep track of the progress of the offshore team